ls1intum/Artemis/docs/user/exams/live_statistics.rst

    The activity log section is the second component of the overview section, which provides additional details about the performed actions.

 At the top left **(A)**, the chart shows the current number of actions performed by all students during the exam.
-It provides a overview of how many interactions are performed during the exam.
+It provides an overview of how many interactions are performed during the exam.
 For example, whether there are more interactions at the beginning or more at the end.
 Additionally, on the top right **(B)**, the bar chart shows the current average number of performed actions.
 Since students have different habits, and some switch or hand in assignments more often than others, it is interesting to see how they compare to the average.

 Last, at the bottom **(C)**, the diagram shows the number of initial actions performed per category, which allows instructors to track precisely when and how many actions students performed.
 Thus, we provide the possibility to observe how many students start the exam on time or delayed, or whether students often visit the hand-in early page during the exam but then decide to do not so.